-We are a mobility technology company and one of the world's largest suppliers in the automotive space.
-As of the date of this Report, our global network includes 343 manufacturing and assembly operations and 105 product development, engineering, and sales ("PDE&S") centres in 28 countries.1 We have a global, entrepreneurial-minded team of over 179,000 employees.2
+We are one of the world's largest suppliers in the automotive space.
+We are a mobility technology company built to innovate.
+As of the date of this Report, our global network includes 341 manufacturing operations and 106 product development, engineering, and sales ("PDE&S") centres in 28 countries.
+We have a global, entrepreneurial-minded team of over 170,000 employees.